On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

 \subsection{Lebesgue and Sobolev spaces}

-We next introduce function spaces on a metric graph $\Graph$, embedding theorems for which will be discussed in Section~\ref{sec:embedding}.
+We next introduce function spaces on a metric graph $\Graph$, for which embedding theorems will be discussed in Section~\ref{sec:embedding}.

 Any metric graph $\Graph$ has both a topological and a measure theoretical structure.
-This immediately defines the space of continuous functions and Lebesgue spaces.
-However, for clarity, we will recall the definitions and important properties.
-Here and throughout, if $f: \mGraph \to \R$ is a function and $\me \in \mE$ an edge of $\mGraph$, then $f_\me$ will denote the restriction of $f$ to $\me$.
+This immediately defines the space of continuous functions and Lebesgue spaces; we refer to \cite{Mug19} and \cite[Sections~2.3 and 3.1]{KosMugNic22} for the details of these function spaces.

 \begin{defi} Define

 equipped with the canonical inner product and norm, and define

 \end{defi}